Consistency models

 Strong Consistency — Prioritizes consistency over availability.

-- Reads return the most recent committed write
+- Reads return the most recent committed write (depending on ReadModeSC value)

-- Writes require a majority of replicas (quorum)
+- Writes require acknowledgement by all replicas

 - No conflict resolution needed (linearizable)